Kukulkano/dataVaccinator/docs/DataVaccinator-protocol.md

 </table>

-Upon the JSON request was updated by sid and spwd, the request is forwarded to the vaccinator service URL (provided to you by the vaccinator service staff).
+Upon the JSON request was updated by sid and spwd, the request is forwarded to the DataVaccinator Vault URL (provided to you by the DataVaccinator staff).
 The returned result is sent as an answer to the calling end user client (eg web browser API).

 Observe and enrich function calls